luttechan/ANV-Core/README.md

 Copyright (c) 2026 Lutte Laurent.

-The original AnkiVoice Extended source code and project-specific documentation are licensed under the **PolyForm Noncommercial License 1.0.0**.
+The original AnkiVoice Core source code and project-specific documentation are licensed under the **PolyForm Noncommercial License 1.0.0**.

 Commercial use is prohibited unless separately authorized by the copyright holder.

 See the `LICENSE` file for the full license text.

-This license applies only to the original AnkiVoice Extended source code and project-specific documentation.
+This license applies only to the original AnkiVoice Core source code and project-specific documentation.
 It does not apply to third-party materials, dictionary contents, pronunciation audio files, service responses, media URLs, trademarks, user-provided files, or external libraries.

 ## Third-Party Rights

-AnkiVoice Extended does not claim ownership of any materials provided by NAVER Dictionary, NAVER Corporation, Anki, AnkiWeb, or any other third-party service.
+AnkiVoice Core does not claim ownership of any materials provided by NAVER Dictionary, NAVER Corporation, Anki, AnkiWeb, or any other third-party service.

 NAVER, NAVER Dictionary, Anki, AnkiWeb, and related names, logos, trademarks, service names, contents, media files, service responses, and other materials remain the property of their respective owners.